ConcernedCitizen2025/Project2025-Assistant/_questions/045-public-safety-emergency-response.md

 ---
 layout: question
-title: "Public Safety and Emergency Response"
+title: "Proposed Improvements to Public Safety and Emergency Response Systems in Project 2025"
+description: "Explore how Project 2025's proposed changes to public safety and emergency response systems, including enhanced coordination among agencies, could impact federal, state, and local responses to crises."
 ---

+# Proposed Improvements to Public Safety and Emergency Response Systems in Project 2025

-### *How does Project 2025 propose to improve public safety and emergency response systems?*
+## *How does Project 2025 propose to improve public safety and emergency response systems?*

-# Proposed Improvements to Public Safety and Emergency Response Systems

 **Introduction**